gitaroktato/aspects-of-microservice-interactions/README.md

 - Circuit breakers
 - No such thing as unbounded queue => Java tread pool
 - Example: Remote call at startup -> rollback stuck (StyxPres)
+- Separate critical paths and various workloads (sync/async, queue as a backpressure) => example LOMS